swift-server/guides/packaging.md

 # copy the source to the docker image
 COPY . /workspace

-RUN swift build -c release -Xswiftc -g
+RUN swift build -c release

 #------- package -------
 FROM centos:8